 The 18650 is a type of rechargeable lithium-ion battery.
 Lithium-ion batteries have revolutionized portable devices.
 They’re in everything, from our smartphones and cameras to baby monitors, fitness gadgets, and flashlights.

-As battery technology has matured, cells that were once reserved for device manufacturers have found their way into consumer hands.
+As battery technology has matured, cells, like the 18650, that were once reserved for device manufacturers, have found their way into consumer hands.
 However, these new lithium cells have not been standardized quite like the rechargeable AAs you’ll find in the supermarket.

 An 18650 battery is a cell that’s 18mm x 65mm in size.
-The name refers exclusively to the size of the lithium-ion cell, but there can be minor variations even here.
+The name, 18650, refers exclusively to the size of the lithium-ion battery cell, but there can be minor variations even here.
 The 18650 has become the new gold standard for replaceable and rechargeable batteries.

 They offer the performance of a lithium-ion cell, a capacity in the range of 1800mAh to around 3500mAh, and an output of 3.7 volts.
 They’re used in a huge range of devices from laptops to laser pointers, and camera accessories like gimbals and sliders.

 The 18650 cell offers the best performance of any consumer-grade rechargeable battery.
 They’re not susceptible to damage from charging before being fully discharged (as was the case with the old nickel cadmium cells), though they’ll degrade at about the same rate as your smartphone battery.